 Rita is a retired banker and former owner of a floral and gift shop.
 She has served in various volunteer roles with Georgia Options since its inception and is the proud mother of an adult daughter that receives services from the organization.
 Rita also serves on Georgia Options’ Quality Assurance Committee, promoting safe and healthy lives for the people supported.

-Jason is a CERTIFIED FINANCIAL PLANNER™ Professional and a founding partner of Highland Trust Partners.
-He began his financial services career while still in college.
-Following his graduation from Georgia, Jason had the option to join his family’s cryogenics business.
-However, a position had been created for Jason on Mark Cross’ team, and he accepted.
-He was named a financial specialist and placed on the junior broker track.
-Following the completion of his Series 7 securities representative examination and the junior broker program, Jason obtained his CERTIFIED FINANCIAL PLANNER™ certification.
+Jason is a CERTIFIED FINANCIAL PLANNER™ Professional and the founder of Ability Wealth Group.
+A consumer economics major from Alpharetta, Georgia, Jason graduated from UGA.
+Following his graduation, he made the not so difficult decision to stay in Athens, GA where he and his family continue to live today.
+In the years following graduation, Jason obtained his CERTIFIED FINANCIAL PLANNER™ certification to help families better plan for their future.
 In addition to his CERTIFIED FINANCIAL PLANNER™ certification, Jason maintains the Chartered Special Needs Consultant® designation.
-Christy and Jason’s son Drew who is a fun, loving, opinionated and mess-making little boy is a fighter of a rare disease.
+Christy and Jason’s son Drew who is a fun, loving, opinionated, and mess-making little boy is a fighter of a rare disease.
 This has led Jason and Christy to be advocates in all aspects of Drew’s life.
 If you ask Jason why he chose to help others in the special needs community, “sometimes your job finds you”.
-For this reason, Jason understands the importance of providing individuals of all abilities the opportunity for independent living.
+Jason is actively involved in the Athens community as past president of Rotary (2009-2010) and former president of L.E.A.D.
+Athens.
+Jason currently sits on the development committee of Extra Special People Inc. and is a board member for Georgia Options; a charitable organization that provides an opportunity for independent living for individuals with special needs.
+Jason is passionate about his community and the support that it brings other families who have loved ones with special needs.